-18. Intelligence (Intel) Community Considerations
+17. Intelligence (Intel) Community Considerations

-- a.
+a.
 Leadership, demonstrated professional warfighting competence, and sustained superior performance are the hallmarks of a successful naval intelligence officer.
 Senior Intel officers must possess a well-rounded career that demonstrates proven leadership in operationally-challenging environments, Navy and joint operational warfighting proficiency and expertise in conducting all-source operational Intel (OPINTEL).
-Intelligence officers are experts on the adversary and threats; therefore, developing deep expertise on our nation's strategic competitors is an imperative.
-The Intel Community also values additional specialty skills, which are documented in records as Intel-specific AQDs (typically 3XX alpha-numeric AQD series).
-A limited number of naval intelligence officer (1830) billets support the DoD-wide, joint-service RAIDER CUTLASS initiative.
+Intel officers are experts on the adversary and threats; therefore, developing deep expertise on our nation's strategic competitors is an imperative.
+The Intel Community also values additional specialty skills, which are documented in records as Intelspecific AQDs (typically 3XX alpha-numeric AQD series).
+A limited number of naval Intel officer (1830) billets support the DoD-wide, joint-service RAIDER CUTLASS initiative.
 Officers serving in these billets are extensively screened and trained, perform multiple operational assignments, and are expected to complete the same professional milestone and leadership requirements.
-All officers should demonstrate progress toward completion of advanced education and JQO qualification. - b.
-Fully qualified officers will have demonstrated outstanding leadership and professional acumen in an O-5 milestone assignment.
-A limited number of commanders will have had the opportunity to serve in command or as an O-5 executive officer/officer-in-charge, and these positions are highly valued.
-Command-screened officers lacking a command tour due to insufficient opportunity shall not be viewed negatively.
-Completion of advanced education degree and JPME Phase I is required for selection.
-Progression to JQO qualification is highly desired but not required for selection.
-Best qualified officers will be top performers with superior performance in positions of leadership and demonstrated proficiency across IW disciplines.
+All officers should demonstrate progress toward completion of advanced education and JQO qualification.

+- b.
+Fully qualified officers will have demonstrated outstanding leadership and professional acumen in their midcareer milestone tour (as a lieutenant or lieutenant commander).
+A limited number of lieutenant commanders will have had the opportunity to serve as a lieutenant commander executive officer/officer-in-charge, and these positions are highly valued.
+Leadership-screened lieutenant commanders lacking an executive officer/officer-in-charge tour due to insufficient opportunity shall not be viewed negatively.
+Completion of an advanced education degree and progress towards JQO qualification are highly desired, but not required for selection.
+Significant consideration should be given to officers who have demonstrated sustained superior performance in multiple operational assignments as a lieutenant and lieutenant commander.
+Best qualified officers will be top performers with demonstrated proficiency leading, planning, and executing intelligence operations and integrating IW disciplines. - c.
+Some officers will have a mix of assignments in both the Intel Community and another Navy community (e.g., aviation, surface warfare, etc.) prior to re-designation into the Intel Community.
+Both are equally valuable and board members are encouraged to examine an officer's entire record to assess career potential, leadership, and warfare understanding.

-19. Cyber Warfare Engineer (CWE) Community Considerations
+18. Cyber Warfare Engineer (CWE) Community Considerations